mpalenciaolivar/mpalenciaolivar/README.md

 For now:
  - 🔭 I’m working on [Sklex](https://github.com/cognitive-works-consulting/Sklex), a Scikit-Learn extension that provides new models and preprocessing techniques.
  - 🌱 I’m learning [Taipy](https://www.taipy.io/), a data applications-oriented framework for Python.
- - 👯 I’m looking to collaborate on [Awesome Decision Science](https://github.com/cognitive-works-consulting/Awesome-Decision-Science), a professionally curated repository
+ - 👯 I’m looking to collaborate on [Awesome Decision Science](https://github.com/cognitive-works-consulting/Awesome-Decision-Science), a professionally curated repository on everything Decision Science.

 Since completing my Ph.D., I am also a member of the [ERIC Lab](https://eric.msh-lse.fr/) at the University of Lyon, where I occasionally teach and research.
 My research interests include:
   * **Clustering** ML approaches for unsupervised data grouping.
 I am particularly interested in model-based approaches and spectral clustering.